nergalex/f5-aks-kic-lab/source/class3/module3/module3.rst

 Description of the Environment for the Exercise
 ***********************************************************

-- A new version of the application cafe has been deployed.
+- A new version of the application cafeapp has been deployed.
-- That application has been deployed into the namespace cafe-ns.
+- That application has been deployed into the namespace lab2-cafeapp.
-- That application has two versions of the service coffee-svc:
+- That application has two versions of the service coffee:
-    - service **coffee-v1-svc**
+    - service **coffee-v1**
-    - service **coffee-v2-svc**
+    - service **coffee-v2**

 Objectives
 *******************************

 - Deploy the setup below by using the field **splits** available in the custom resource **VirtualServer**
-    - Pass 80% of requests to the coffee-v1-svc
+    - Pass 80% of requests to the coffee-v1
-    - Pass the remaining 20% to coffee-v2-svc
+    - Pass the remaining 20% to coffee-v2